 The sign that the mandate had been lost would be made evident by all kinds of calamities including natural ones: earthquakes; storms; floods; famine and plague.
 Other signs could be a more personal evidence from the emperor's behavior: cruelty; corruption; military defeat and incompetence.
 These were all interpreted as signs of the displeasure of the gods.
 To rise in rebellion when these signs occurred was considered justified.
 A new dynasty would claim their successful seizure of the Imperial throne was a proof of their mandate, because the success of the rebellion was seen as heaven's approval of the transfer of their allegiance.

 The alternative guiding philosophy of the Legalists and kings in medieval Europe was by divine right.
 The right to govern was by birthright and could not be challenged; so rebellion could never be justified.
 The Mandate can therefore be seen as the pinnacle of Confucian philosophy.
 The ultimate responsibility is the Emperor's duty towards heaven from which all other duties flow.
 The mandate implies the ruler is the most virtuous person, and will lose the mandate should his virtue weaken.
 Symbolically this duty included the proper rites at the Temple of Heaven at the start of each year.
 The emperor would kowtow at the temple to show his subservience to heaven.
-When China was ruled by foreign people (e.g. Mongols and Manchus) the new rulers needed to prove that they now took on the Mandate, and they aimed to to this by performing the appropriate ancient rites.
-If the Empire is rocked by natural disasters or revolts the appropriate response was for the Emperor to admit to his shortcomings and adopt a new reign name, effectively restarting his reign from scratch.
+When China was ruled by foreign people (e.g. Mongols and Manchus) the new rulers needed to prove that they now had the Mandate, and they did this by performing the appropriate ancient rites.
+If the Empire is rocked by natural disasters or revolts the appropriate response was for the Emperor to admit to his failings and adopt a new reign name, effectively restarting his reign from scratch.

 The ‘Mandate of Heaven’ philosophy is still evident today.
 The Communist government of China will be tolerated as long as it serves the people with increased prosperity, should this falter then revolt will inevitably follow as a natural consequence, loyalty to a regime/dynasty is never permanent.
 Chairman Mao himself is famous for the maxim 'to rebel is justified ➚'.